rahulbarhate/rahulbarhate.github.io/coCurricular.md

 **Team Work**

-- Equally distributed work
+- Equally distributed work.

 **Time Management**

-- Completion within stipulated time
+- Completion within the stipulated time.

 ## Limitation of the solution

 **Limitations Aspects**

 - Design limitation?
-How can you overcome?
+How can you overcome it?
 - Any platform limitations?
 Any other ways to overcome platform limitations (Any way to make the solution platform agnostic)

 ## Technology Stack